stakater/Playbook/content/workshop/sealed-secrets/management.md

 6. Re-seal your secrets with the new key.

-### User Secret Rotation

-The sealing key renewal and SealedSecret rotation are not a substitute for rotating your actual secrets.
-The best practice is to periodically rotate all your actual secrets (e.g. change the password) and craft new SealedSecret resource with those new secrets.

-But if the sealed secrets controller were not renewing the sealing key that rotation would be moot, since the attacker could just decrypt the new secrets as well.
-Thus you need to do both: periodically renew the sealing key and rotate your actual secrets!

 ## How to reuse SealedSecret Key

 Sealed secret has one problem that when a decryption key is generated only once, so a sealed secret generated for one cluster will not be usable in another cluster.
-This problem can be resolved by reusing the descryption key.
+This problem can be resolved by reusing the decryption key.
 To do it follow the steps given below:

 1. Get the decryption key using the command given below: